Discrete Guidance Matching: Exact Guidance for Discrete Flow Matching: Discrete Flow Guidance

 \subsection{Problem Formulation}

 Consider a CTMC with a probability path $p_t$ associated with a transition rate $u^p_t$.
 Suppose that the conditional transition rate and the conditional probability path are prespecified (see \eqref{eq:mixture path} for an example), and we are given a pre-trained posterior $p_{1|t}$ such that the unconditional transition rate $u^p_t(z,x)=\E_{\rvx_1\sim p_{1|t}(\rvx_1|x)}\brac{u_t^p(z,x|\rvx_1)}$ can generate the probability path $p_t$.
 We will call the distribution with the pmf $p_1$ the source distribution.
-Our goal is to generate samples from the target distribution $q_1$ by rectifying the posterior or the unconditional transition rate in terms of the probability path $p_t$.
+Our goal is to generate samples from the target distribution $q_1$ by rectifying the posterior or the unconditional transition rate corresponding to the probability path $p_t$.